-- Insufficient bone tissue quantity

-- Insufficient bone tissue quality.

-- Any form of active infection. - Any inflammation in the implant area.

-- Any mental or neuromuscular disorder.

-- Sensitivity to materials in the screw composition, both documented or suspected (see label).

-- Obesity, diabetes, vascular pathologies,

-- Joint laxity and with previous degenerative or inflammatory arthritis.

-- Excessive fragmentation.

-- Do not use the fixation technique with headless compression screws in the presence of epiphyses or infections in the rupture, in long and oblique fractures or when the continuity of the cortex cannot be re-established in diaphyseal fractures.

-- Any marginal fracture (subchondral).

-- The use of more screws inside the articular surface could violate the articular cartilage or increase the risk of soft tissue removal

-- Diabetes as a significant risk factor for delayed bone fusion or non-union - Multiple fractures of the ipsilateral limb. - Patients younger than 16 years of age and pregnant women.
+- Insufficient bone tissue quantity. - Insufficient bone tissue quality. - Any form of active infection. - Any inflammation in the implant area. - Any mental or neuromuscular disorder.
+Sensitivity to materials in the screw composition, both - documented or suspected (see label). - Obesity, diabetes, vascular pathologies. - Joint lavity and with provious decentration - Joint laxity and with previous degenerative or inflammatory arthritis. - Excessive fragmentation. - Do not use the fixation technique with headless compression screws in the presence of epiphyses or infections in the rupture, in long and oblique fractures or when the continuity of the cortex cannot be re-established in diaphyseal fractures. - Any marginal fracture (subchondral). - The use of more screws inside the articular surface could violate the articular cartilage or increase the risk of soft tissue removal. - Diabetes as a significant risk factor for delayed bone fusion or non-union. - Multiple fractures of the ipsilateral limb.